2026 Nebraska Boys Basketball State Championships Wednesday Roundup

 After a first half that saw both teams shoot over 55% from the field, EPPJ held Pleasanton to 3-for-11 from the field in the fourth quarter and 34.8% overall in the second half to offset its own offensive struggles.
 The Wolfpack only committed three fouls the entire game.

 The game included nine ties and seven lead changes as the teams went bucket for bucket, run for run for most of the game.
 The largest lead was six.
-EPPJ threatened to pull away late in the first half with a 9-0 run ending in a dunk from sophomore Max Henn, but Pleasanton ended the half with a 3 from senior Haden Smith to make it a three-point game at halftime and rallied to take the lead late in the third, setting up a tight fourth quarter.
+EPPJ threatened to pull away late in the first half with a 9-0 run ending in a dunk from sophomore Max Henn, but Pleasanton closed the half with a 3 from senior Haden Smith to make it a three-point game at halftime and rallied to take the lead late in the third, setting up a tight fourth quarter.

-Pleasanton senior Brennan Lindner totaled a game-high 23 points on 10-for15 from the field (2-of-2 from 3) and 1-of-2 from the foul line.
+Pleasanton senior Brennan Lindner totaled a game-high 23 points on 10-for-15 from the field (2-of-2 from 3) and 1-of-2 from the foul line.
 Smith added nine points on 3-of-8 from 3.

 No. 5 Guardian Angels Central Catholic 54, No. 4 Deshler 50